richpeck/exception_handler/README.md

 [Downloaded 180,000+ times][rubygems], it is widely considered a leading exceptions management gem for Ruby on Rails 4 & 5.
 The following explains how it works...

---
+---

 <div id="introduction">
   <h4>📝 Introduction</h4>
 </div>

-The default Rails exception pages are static HTML files stored in the `/public` folder...
+Rails' default exception pages are static HTML files stored in the `/public` folder...

 [ image ]